-All hardware configuration options on the PCI-DAS6034, PCI-DAS6035, and PCI-DAS6036 are software controlled.
-You can select some of the configuration options using InstaCal, such as the analog input configuration (16 single-ended or eight differential channels), the edge used for triggering when using an external pacer, and the source for the two independent counters.
-Once selected, any program that uses the Universal Library will initialize the hardware according to these selections.
+All hardware configuration options on the PCI-DAS6013 and PCI-DAS6014 are software controlled.
+You can select some of the configuration options using InstaCal, such as digital channel configuration (input or output).
+Once selected, any program that uses the Universal Library initializes the hardware according to these selections.

-Following is an overview of the available hardware configuration options for these boards.
+Following is an overview of the available hardware configuration options for this board.
 There is additional general information regarding analog signal connection and configuration in the Guide to Signal Connections (available on our web site at www.mccdaq.com/signals/signals.pdf).